Attention is all you need to solve chiral superconductivity

-Recent advances in machine learning have opened a new path to solve quantum many-body problems variationally by using deep neural networks~\cite{carleo2017solving,pfau2020ab,hermann2020deep,von2022self} to universally approximate continuous functions~\cite{cybenko1989approximation, funahashi1989approximate, hornik1989multilayer}, including ground state wavefunctions of bosons and fermions.
-Neural network wavefunctions containing a large number of parameters can be efficiently optimized by energy minimization in a variational Monte Carlo (VMC) framework.
+Concurrently, advances in machine learning have opened a new path to solving quantum many-body problems variationally by using deep neural networks~\cite{carleo2017solving,pfau2020ab,hermann2020deep,von2022self} to universally approximate continuous functions~\cite{cybenko1989approximation, funahashi1989approximate, hornik1989multilayer}, including ground state wavefunctions of bosons and fermions.
+Neural network (NN) wavefunctions containing a large number of parameters can be efficiently optimized by energy minimization in a variational Monte Carlo (VMC) framework.
 This approach has proven to be successful in a number of fermion systems, especially for continuous space Hamiltonians~\cite{Pescia2024MessagePassing,luo2024simulatingmoire,XLi2025Moire,Smith2024Unified}.

 Despite rapid progress, existing research on neural network variational Monte Carlo has largely employed problem-specific neural quantum states (NQS).
-As an example, for spin-$\frac{1}{2}$ Fermi gas with repulsive interaction, a determinant based neural network wavefunction is used to study the Fermi liquid ground state, whereas for the attractive case a paired wavefunction is introduced to study superconductivity~\cite{lou2024neural,Kim2024UltraCold,luo2023pairing}.
+As an example, for spin-$\frac{1}{2}$ Fermi gas with repulsive interaction, a determinant based NN wavefunction is used to study the Fermi liquid ground state, whereas for the attractive case a paired wavefunction is introduced to study superconductivity~\cite{lou2024neural,Kim2024UltraCold,luo2023pairing}.
 It is therefore unclear whether there exists a universal neural network architecture applicable across a wide range of quantum systems.
-Only recently has a {\it unifying} neural network architecture based on the self-attention mechanism been proposed, tested on a variety of many-body systems, and shown to succeed {\it without pre-training or prior knowledge} \cite{geier2025attention, teng2025solving}.
+Only recently has a unifying neural network architecture based on the self-attention mechanism been proposed, tested on a variety of many-body systems, and shown to succeed {\it without pre-training or prior knowledge} \cite{geier2025attention, teng2025solving}.

-In this work, we leverage the self-attention neural network (NN) to solve the problem of spin-polarized (or spinless) two-dimensional Fermi gas with attractive interaction, and find a superconducting ground state with chiral $p_x \pm i p_y$ pairing, which {\it spontaneously} breaks time-reversal symmetry (TRS).
+In this work, we leverage the self-attention neural network to solve the problem of spin-polarized (or spinless) two-dimensional Fermi gas with attractive interaction, and find a superconducting ground state with chiral $p_x \pm i p_y$ pairing, which {\it spontaneously} breaks time-reversal symmetry (TRS).
 We show that this chiral superconductor is topologically nontrivial over a wide range of interaction strengths, as evidenced by a peculiar ``odd-even'' effect distinct from conventional superconductors.